Our 2017 series has ended, but we will have another series of workshops in 2018. Check back for updates.

 The Rubber Boots Workshop Series is a lineup of farmer-to-farmer educational events where both new and seasoned farmers share knowledge.
 The goal of the workshops is to help farmers overcome operating obstacles, learn best practices, and be successful feeding their animals wholesome organic food.
 The workshops will be presented by farmers who are using organic whole grains and feeds in innovative ways and have developed farming efficiencies.

 Join us at G&H Farms, where farmers Joan will share her expertise about her broiler operation, including from chicks to processing.
-Joan Hurst and Terry Gentry operate a small 20-acre ranch in McCleary,WA with a mission to raise healthy chickens for their family and community.
+Joan Hurst and Terry Gentry operate a small 20-acre ranch with a mission to raise healthy chickens for their family and community.
 Disappointed with the rearing practices and overall quality of chickens produced commercially, they dedicated themselves to the well-being and humane treatment of chickens.
-Joan and Terry have been sustainably raising colored ranger chickens on organic grains and pasture greens.
-They handle processing in their own small facility, giving them full control so they can say with confidence that their chickens are some of the best.
+Joan and Terry raise colored ranger chickens on organic grains and pasture greens and they handle processing in their own small facility, giving them full control so they can say with confidence that their chickens are some of the best.

 Matt Steinman of Foothills Farm in Sedro Woolley, WA

-October (TBD) (Honolulu, HI) – Raising Chickens on an Urban Farm: Optimal Nutrition
+October 14, 2017 – Raising Chickens on an Urban Farm: Optimal Nutrition